Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Empiricial Evaluation

 \subsection{Evaluation metrics}

-As our task is configured to predict a location that approximates the optimal target position, the primary evaluation metric we employ is the distance between the predicted location and the location generated by the expert algorithm.
-To better monitor the performance of the model, we take the average distance (\texttt{dist-avg}), median distance (\texttt{dist-50}) and the 90 percentile distance (\texttt{dist-90}) of all samples as metrics.
-The median distance shows the performance of the models in normal cases, while the 90 percentile distance shows how the models deal with the toughest cases, and the average distance shows the overall performance.
+As our task is configured to predict a location that approximates the target position, the primary evaluation metric we employ is the distance between the predicted location and the location generated by the expert algorithm.
+To better monitor the performance of the model, we evaluate the average distance between predicted targets \& the actual targets (\texttt{dist-avg}), the median distance between predicted \& the actual targets across all samples (\texttt{dist-50}) and the 90 percentile distance across all samples (\texttt{dist-90}).
+The median distance quantifies the performance of the models in normal cases, while the 90 percentile distance shows how the models deal with the toughest cases, and the average distance shows the overall performance.